-In addition to addressing outdoor recreation needs, each park and open space plan prepared by Commission refines and details the open space preservation recommendations of the regional plan-including recommendations pertaining to the preservation of environmental corridors and prime agricultural lands.
+In addition to addressing outdoor recreation needs, each park and open space plan prepared by Commission refines and details the open space preservation recommendations of the regional plan-including recommendations pertaining to the preservation of environmental corridors.
 Such plans also incorporate the recommendations of the regional bicycle facilities plan, integrating those recommendations into recreation corridor systems, as appropriate.